Saturday, 16 December 2023

 'domain' => '.example.com',

-Misconfigured domains prevent cookies from being sent, causing token mismatch.
+Misconfigured domains prevent cookies from being sent, causing a token mismatch.

 Cache Issue: